JiajingZ/CopSens/README.md

-`CopSens` implements the copula-based sensitivity analysis method, as discussed in [Copula-based Sensitivity Analysis for Multi-Treatment CausalInference with Unobserved Confounding](), with Gaussian copula adopted in particular.
+`CopSens` implements the copula-based sensitivity analysis method, as discussed in [Copula-based Sensitivity Analysis for Multi-Treatment CausalInference with Unobserved Confounding](https://arxiv.org/abs/2102.09412), with Gaussian copula adopted in particular.

 ## Installation